-Here are 4 reasons why OPT is a must have for internatinal student job seekers:
+Here are 4 reasons why OPT (Optional Practical Training) is a must have for international student job seekers:

-- Get experience – U.S. work experience is pretty important to most American companies.
+You get experience – U.S. work experience is pretty important to most American companies.
 With OPT, you can get up to 12 months of it.
 Pay particular attention to the connections between your work in the U.S. and your prior experience in your home country.
-This is value stuff for later job interviews in the U.S.
+This will be valuable for later job interviews in the U.S.

-- Get close to contacts – When you’re working inside a company, you’ve got access to lots of people who can provide you information and guidance on your career.
+You acquire contacts – When you’re working inside a company, you’ve got access to lots of people who can provide you with information and guidance on your career.
 This is informational interview gold!
 Start building connections with people who can appreciate your value.
-My book can give you details on how to do this.

-- Carry you through H-1B delays – After your internship, if you’re able to win a full time job, your OPT can be used to keep you working happily at your new employer until the H-1B filings have been completed.
-For example, in past years, there have been more H-1B applications filed than spot open.
+If your H1B is delayed, you can keep working – After your internship, if you’re able to win a full time job, your OPT can be used to keep you working happily at your new employer until the H1B filings have been completed.
+For example, in past years, there have been more H1B applications filed than spots open.
 When this happens, the government randomly selects people from the pool until all the spots are filled.
 If you’re not lucky enough to get one of the spots, you can use your OPT to stay with the company until the next lottery (if you’ve got enough left).

-- Easy to get – All you need to do to get OPT set up is to apply for it with the help of your international student services office.
-Unlike with the H-1B, there is no action required on the part of the employer.
+OPT is easy to get – All you need to do to get OPT set up is to apply for it with the help of your international student services office.
+Unlike with the H1B, there is no action required on the part of the employer.
 You just show up and start working.

 Lots of American employers use internships as a way to test a candidate’s fit with the company.
 If all goes well over the course of a summer, the chances of retaining that person as a happy and productive employee over the long term go up significantly.
-OPT can position you to take advantage of this model and turn your OPT into and H-1B.
+Optional Practical Training can position you to take advantage of this model and turn your OPT into an H1B.
 Get an internship with OPT, and then spend the summer delivering quality work and showing your employer that they can’t live without you.
-Watch the H-1B materialize!
+Watch the H1B materialize!

-A parting note: Many international students I’ve encountered try to use OPT to evade questions about their US work authorization status.
-For example, when asked,”Do you require sponsorship for full-time employment in the United States,” they’ll say “no” because they have OPT.
+A parting note: Many international students I’ve encountered try to use OPT to evade questions about their U.S. work authorization status.
+For example, when asked,”Do you require sponsorship for full-time employment in the United States,” they’ll say “no” because they have Optional Practical Training.
 This answer is misleading to employers because what they are really trying to determine is whether they can keep you on as a full-time employee just like any other.
 With OPT you are only eligible for 12 months of U.S. employment, and if you’ve gotten your job by insinuating otherwise, your employer won’t be happy.

 This annoying American aversion to asking direct questions can be confusing for international students.
 My recommendation is to be very clear about your work status whenever asked.
-If a company asks about your work status, tell them you require work visa sponsorship for full-time permanent employment.
+If a company asks about your work status, tell them you require work visa sponsorship for full time permanent employment.
 Then you can tell them about OPT, and that it will give the company a chance to try you out before making any commitment to sponsorship.
 Doing so will not only show the company a path to hiring you that they may not have known about, but it will also help you build the credibility you need to get the job you want.
 And credibility is everything in beginning new professional relationships.
-So get out there and turn that OPT to H-1b!
+So get out there and turn that OPT into an H1b!